Nanofinance going digital

 Our vision is a world without extreme poverty.
 A world where the most disenfranchised can live in dignity, freedom and justice.

-Our mission is to work with VLSA groups and VLSA federations to help them get a better return on their savings and make their money work harder for them.
+Our mission is to work with Savings Groups (SGs) to help them get a better return on their savings and make their money work harder for them.

 What we do

-Savolution is an NGO with a start-up spirit operating in the nanofinance space and serving people at the bottom of the pyramid.
+Savolution is an NGO with a start-up spirit operating in the nanofinance space and serving people at the bottom of the pyramid trough the Savolution Platform.

-We see ourselves as a social enterprise that strives to bring inclusive financial products and services to the extremely poor in order to support their micro enterprises.
+Our long-term goal is to evolve into a commercially viable and financially independent social enterprise that strives to bring inclusive financial products and services to the extremely poor in order to support their savings efforts and their micro enterprises.

 Our approach

-We want to address the two main challenges for the existing village savings and loan associations (VSLAs): cash surplus at the end of the annual savings cycle, and an empty box at the start of each new savings cycle.
+We want to address the two main challenges for existing Savings Groups: cash surplus at the end of the annual savings cycle, and an empty box at the start of each new savings cycle.

-In Africa alone, these savings groups have more than 20 million members and more than 80% of them are women.
-Moreover, in certain countries some of these groups are organised into VSLA federations, which is a useful group-of-groups mechanism.
+On a global level, these Savings Groups have more than 100 million members and more than 80% of them are women.
+Moreover, in certain countries some of these SGs are organised into federations, which is also a useful group-of-groups mechanism.

-Inclusive digital products and services tailored to VSLA groups and VSLA federations will help them to generate higher returns on their capital and support their entrepreneurial activities.
+Inclusive digital products and services tailored to Savings Groups and SG Federations will help them to generate higher returns on their capital and support their entrepreneurial activities.

 Our story

 The journey of Savolution began in 2017 in Burkina Faso.
-Fortunat Diener, then country director for Swisscontact, was managing a development program financed by the Swiss government which included a VSLA component.
-Together with Jean-Paul Kiendrebeogo, and with the support of Hugh Allen, they revised the VSLA component of the program using the Market Systems Development (MSD) approach – formerly also known as M4P or Making Markets Work for the Poor.
+Fortunat Diener, then country director for Swisscontact, was managing a development program financed by the Swiss government which included a Savings Groups component.
+Together with Jean-Paul Kiendrebeogo, and with the support of Hugh Allen, they revised the SG component of the program using the Market Systems Development (MSD) approach – formerly also known as M4P or Making Markets Work for the Poor.

-With the idea of creating a group-of-groups approach that would use excess money available at the end of the VSLA group cycle as seed money for VSLA groups at the start of their cycle, Fortunat developed the idea of a “digital bank” for VSLA groups and designed the corresponding business model initially for Swisscontact Services AG in Zürich in 2019.
+With the idea of creating a group-of-groups approach that would use excess money available at the end of the SG cycle as seed money for SGs at the start of their cycle, Fortunat developed the architecture of the Savolution Platform and the corresponding business model initially for Swisscontact Services AG in Zürich in 2019.

 In 2020, Fortunat and Dirk Lebe co-founded Savolution AG, a Swiss private shareholding company, as a start-up and spin-off from the ideas developed in the field in Burkina Faso and on the desk in Zürich.